yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 10. Authentication

 - Required.
-- It doesn't matter which type of authentication you use (Google, Microsoft, Email+Pass, etc.)
+- It doesn't matter which type of authentication you use (Google, Microsoft, Email+Pass, etc. However Microsoft is preferred).

 11. Documentation